KBNLwikimedia/KBCollectionHighlights/stories/Cool new things you can now do with the KB's collection highlights/Part 1, Introduction.md

 <kbd><img src="images/image-p1-028.png" height="250"/></kbd>

 ## In the next 4 articles
 So far for this introduction.
-In the next four articles I want to share no fewer than 50 new possibilities that have become available as a result of the [WikiProject Collection highlights](https://www.wikidata.org/wiki/Wikidata:WikiProject_Collection_highlights_National_Library_of_the_Netherlands).
+In the next four articles I want to share no fewer than 50 new possibilities that have become available as a result of the WikiProject Collection highlights.
 To make it somewhat digestable, I'll split them up into pm.
 10-13 functionalities per article.

-In [Part 2, Overviews of all highlights](Part%202%2C%20Overviews%20of%20all%20highlights.html) I'll talk about the useful overviews & listings that can be generated for all highlights combined.
+In [Part 2, Overviews of all highlights](Part%202%2C%20Overviews%20of%20all%20highlights.html) I'll talk about the useful overviews & listings that can created from the LEGO® box for all highlights combined.

 <hr>